mast-group/sequence-mining/README.md

 License
 -------

 This algorithm is released under the GNU GPLv3 license.
-Other licenses available on request.
+Other licenses are available on request.